How to file a complaint against a Chinese Supplier

 Always remember;

 “Before you get to the stage of filing a complaint, it’s worth rechecking your order.
 Check how it was prepared in the first place.
 Many of the disputes we see could’ve been avoided with simple guidelines.
 Give clearer packaging specs or a simple pre-shipment quality check.
-If you are unsure how to structure that process, consider working with a sourcing agent.
+If you are unsure how to structure that process, consider working with a sourcing agent in China.
 We offer free consulting and custom QC support.
 It is often a faster route than relying on disputes to fix the damage.”

 – Andy, OwlSourcing